Al-Mansur al-Qasim al-Iyyani

-Al-Mansur al-Qasim al-Iyyani (922? – July 11, 1003) was an imam of the Zaidi state in Yemen who briefly reestablished a comprehensive Zaidi realm in the years 999–1002.
+Al-Mansur al-Qasim al-Iyyani (c.
+922/928 – 11 July 1003) was an imam of the Zaidi state in Yemen who briefly re-established a comprehensive Zaidi realm in the years 999–1002.

 Early activities

 Al-Qasim bin Ali was a Sayyid from Tarj in the Khath'am region (present-day south-western Saudi Arabia).
 His year of birth is (doubtfully) given as 922 or 928.
 He was a great-great-grandson of al-Qasim al-Rassi (d.
 860), a key figure in the emerging of the Zaydiyyah brand of Shi'a Islam.
 He received a reputation for religious learning from early age.
 For decades, Zaidi figures from Yemen visited him and asked him to intervene in the Yemeni highland.
-After the death of the Zaidi imam an-Nasir Ahmad in 934, political conditions had been unstable in the Zaydiyyah-influenced areas.
+After the death of the Zaidi imam an-Nasir Ahmad in 934, political conditions had been unstable in the Zaydiyyah influenced areas.
 In 993, al-Qasim proclaimed the imamate in Tihamah, but his movement was defeated in the next year by the governor of Mecca.
 Still, the Fatimid caliph treated al-Qasim with respect and courtesy.

 Imam in Yemen

 Al-Qasim invaded Yemen in 997 or 998 and appropriated Sa'dah, the traditional capital of the Zaydiyyah domain.
 As imam he was known as al-Mansur a-Qasim.
 He subsequently returned to Tarj, and his power in Yemen immediately crumbled.
 He then returned again, permanently, in 999.
 This time he was able to extend his power over an extensive area from Bilad Khath to San'a.
 However, he could not secure an outlet to the sea, and the lowland of Yemen was subjected to the Ziyadid dynasty in Zabid.
 Al-Mansur al-Qasim resided in Iyyan (Ayyan), south-east of Sad'ah, and therefore became known as al-Iyyani.
 He called on certain tribes to perform military service.
-One of his adherents composed a poem which emphasized the enthusiastic response among the tribesmen, and the role of the imam as a restorer: "Rise and lead the people, and send them with justice; remove darkness and ignorance from them.
+One of his adherents composed a poem which emphasised the enthusiastic response among the tribesmen, and the role of the imam as a restorer: "Rise and lead the people, and send them with justice; remove darkness and ignorance from them.
 Restore the religion of your ancestor after it had disappeared, and inflict death upon your opponents."